chuckylee/Lab1/README.md

 ## Usage
 + At the exercise 3, add this line: `import com.google.android.things.pio.Pwm` into the MainActivity.java
 + To use the pio-softpwm driver at the exercise 4, simply add the line below to build.gradle: `implementation com.leinardi.android.things:pio-softpwm:0.2` and add `import com.leinardi.android.things.pio.SoftPwm` into the MainActivity.java
++ With the exercise controlling the RGB LED by using PWM, if we use commum cattot, the lower dutycycle, the brighter LED.
+By contrast, if we use commum anot, the higher dutycycle, the brighter LED.
 ## MEMBERS

 + Trần Minh Đức - 1610800